dannytsang/homeassistant-config/README.md

 ### Hive Home
 Probably the first smart house item we purchased in 2010.
 There are a lot better options now and it works but has reliablility issues and would look to replace at some point.
 * Hive 1 (SLT2)

+### Hyperion
+Software to replicate the Philips Hue HDMI sync in a DIY way.
+I have not managed to get the SK6812 LED strips to work yet but the HDMI capture has been used for notifications and a preview of what's being watched.

 ### Ikea
 Love the Ikea blinds.
 They are easy to get hold of compared to other products and once you get over the pairing, they have worked flawlessly.